Is Homeowners Insurance Tax Deductible?

 • No more mortgage payments or debt

-• No property insurance or tax costs
+• No property insurance or property taxes

-• No responsibility for major repairs
+• No responsibility for essential repairs

 Sources: